 Role of the Director General

 The Director General is the IB’s public figurehead, and is elected by the Board.
 He or she sets the strategic direction of the IB, working with the Board of Governors and the SLT.
 The Director General holds each member of the SLT accountable for his or her area of the IB’s work.

 The Director General will also work with the Heads Council, one of the IB’s advisory bodies.
 Members of the Council are elected from IB World Schools across the three IB regions, with a duty to advise the Director General on issues affecting IB World Schools.

 Role of the Executive Team

-The SLT currently has six members, each with responsibility for one of the IB’s core functions.
+The SLT has responsibility for the IB’s core functions.

 - Assessment, which oversees policy and practice for IB examinations

 - Learning and Teaching, with responsibility for the IB’s programmes

 - Schools, which manages several areas including the process for becoming an IB World School and the services schools receive.